eclipse-sumo/sumo/docs/web/docs/Simulation/Railways.md

 - Deadlocks may appear from an interplay of four or more trains.
 - The signal logic does not prevent deadlocks that involve loaded [signal constraints](#schedule_constraints)

-The deal with deadlock problems, the simulation provides multiple strategies explained in the following.
+To deal with deadlock problems, the simulation provides multiple strategies explained in the following.

 ## Deadlock detection

 By setting option **--time-to-teleport.railsignal-deadlock TIME** deadlocks are detected if one of the vehicles involved has been waiting for the given TIME.
 If option **--deadlock-output FILE** is also set, then any detected deadlocks will be written to the given file.

+!!! note
+    It is recommended to also set option **--time-to-teleport -1** to disabled teleporting based on waiting time since, trains may sometimes have to wait much longer than cars (which teleport after 300s by default).

 ## Deadlock resolution